 Just behind it is Leicester Square, and right behind that, the cool cat that is Soho.
 Soho is one of the best spots for culinary fans of haute cuisine, with Michelin star restaurants, such as Social Eating House and Lima London, starting many food trends here.

 Trafalgar Square is for many, the most iconic spot in London, with the towering statue of the diminutive Lord Nelson watching over the city, with his trusty lion guards.

-- Best Air BnB in Trafalgar Square: Beautifully decorated and centrally located right next to Trafalgar Square.
+- Best Air BnB in SOHO: Beautifully decorated and centrally located right next to Trafalgar Square.
 2 Bedroom Flat that has everything at your doorstep.